 With the code tucked securely into bed and the workday nearly complete, there was time for reflection both from the interns and the development team.

 We liked working on our own project, writing of the code, and developing our own part of the software.
 In our opinion, we did a great job.”

 Their day over, the interns return to their high school duties the next day.
 We asked them if they are inspired to pursue software development and how they compare their life in school to life in the office.

 “This day was a lot more relaxed than our days at school.
 It was a very nice day and really worth repeating.
 When we are back [in school], we have to study another two years before we can choose our future direction.
 That will be a lot more fun, but then we also have to study another five years before we can actually start with a real job.”

 The interns didn’t feel that the development team learned anything from the experience, but they couldn’t have been more wrong.
 When asked about their experience, the development team provided the following statements:

 “We saw that they are much more of an Internet generation than we were, obviously.
 We totally didn’t have to explain that they could look for help on the Internet.
-We know that as well experienced developers (surely we know how to use StackOverflow), but the younger generation has that capability well incorporated in their tool belt as well.
+We know that as well experienced developers (surely we know how to use StackOverflow), but the younger generation has that capability well incorporated in their tool belt.

 “We loved to see the way they cooperate.
 Software development is all about cooperation.
 The kids learn to cooperate in school projects a lot (much more than our generation), and that definitely shows on days like these.
 By working together, they managed actually to get stuff done.